kaduhi/pico-fractional-pll/README.md

 # pico-fractional-pll library
 Make the RP2040 internal PLL a real "fractional" PLL (or, maybe more like "Pseudo Fractional" PLL)

+**WARNING: DO NOT attach any antenna wire on the RF frequency output GPIO port (e.g. GPIO 21, 23, 24 or 25)!!
+It's most likely illegal in your country!!**

+If you are an amateur radio operator, you may be able to change the frequency to some amateur radio band, then put a LPF (Low Pass Filter) and an antenna wire.
+Still, you need to make sure the suprious level is lower than the rules in your country before transmitting any RF signal with an antenna.

+See this post from a Rapsberry Pi Engineer (a moderator of the forum): [https://forums.raspberrypi.com/viewtopic.php?p=2273045#p2273045](https://forums.raspberrypi.com/viewtopic.php?p=2273045#p2273045)

 ## Background
 We all know the RP2040 has two PLLs, and they only have an integer feedback divider so only specific frequencies can be generated.
 This means, you cannot use the PLL to generate radio signals meaningfully.
 Well, you are still able to generate Morse Code (by turning PLL on and off, it is still a digital signal), but you cannot tune the frequency of the RF signal.